bitpay/bitcore.io/tutorials/time-stamping.md

 $ nano package.json #add dataservice as dependency
 ```

+Adding the service into `bitcore-node.json` will enable the service when the node starts.
+Adding the service to the `package.json` is most relevant after the service has been published.
+Where people will be able to run the command `bitcore-node add dataservice`.

-### The code
+### The Code

-Add a new file within the directory, dataservice called index.js
+Add a new file within the directory `dataservice` called `index.js`:

 ```js
 var util = require('util');